tc39/proposal-ses/README.md

 Alternatively, we could express such a convenience with a function for helping to create an endowments record seeded with such a `FreshDate` and `FreshMath`, to then be used in a normal `confine` call.
-Either way, this full-standard ses-plus realm costs an additional four allocations, bringing the total to seven.
+Either way, this full-standard ses-realm-plus costs an additional four allocations, bringing the total to seven.

 In addition to `Date` and `Math`, we can create libraries for seeding